AtomInnovationTH/SMX/README.md

 Idea is based on the work of Blaise Gassend, Ph.D.

-The game is based on https://neal.fun/space-elevator/.
+Game is based on https://neal.fun/space-elevator/.